xypha/AHK-v2-scripts/README.md

 [AutoHotkey](https://github.com/Lexikos/AutoHotkey_L/) scripts with examples of commonly used commands, shortcut keys and several small functions for various applications, written in AHK v2.

+I'm not a programmer, but I am learning to script in AHK v2, slowly :)
+Any help would be appreciated.
 Any suggestions for improving the script code are welcome.

 Standalone scripts for each function will be created soon.